 - Biometrics – includes fingerprint scanning and facial recognition.

-You must also set access restrictions that apply the principle of least privilege.
+Moreover, you must also set access restrictions that apply the principle of least privilege.
 This means users should only be able to access the cloud apps and data they need to do their job.

 Implement app-level security